lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 }
 ```

-In addition, rust can dynamically track the initialization of values with destructors (Drop impls),
+In addition, Rust can dynamically track the initialization of values with destructors (Drop impls),
 with a system called *[drop flags][drop-flags]*:

 ```rust